Pancasila Youth: History

-In 1962, he proposed sending Pemuda Pancasila members to fight for "liberation" of Netherlands New Guinea in support of Indonesia's military campaign, Operation Trikora, supplying a fictitious list of names as evidence of the organization's readiness.
+In 1962, he proposed sending Pemuda Pancasila members to fight for the "liberation" of Dutch New Guinea in support of Indonesia's military campaign, Operation Trikora, supplying a fictitious list of names as evidence of the organization's readiness.
 Meanwhile, Pemuda Pancasila began expanding outside Jakarta.
 In Medan, Effendi Nasution, leader of a youth organization that made money from extortion and bodyguard services, became the local Pemuda Pancasila leader.
 It was in Medan that the organization took the dominant role in the killings of suspected communists after the 1965 coup attempt, as described in the 2012 documentary The Act of Killing.
 In Jakarta, the organization focused more on stealing property belonging to communist organizations and taking over and buildings, some of which were subsequently sold.

-Currently Yapto Soerjosoemarno is the leader of this organization, and was one of the semi-official political gangster (preman) groups that supported the New Order military dictatorship of Suharto.

 In The Act of Killing, it is stated that the organization currently has three million members.
 National membership estimates from the late 1990s ranged from four to ten million people.

 In May 2020, the Bekasi chapter of the Pancasila Youth mailed out letters to prominent local businesspeople asking for Tunjangan Hari Raya in exchange for "peace and security".
-The Bekasi Police has demanded the chapter retract the letter.
+The Bekasi Police demanded the chapter retract the letter.

+Yapto Soerjosoemarno is currently the leader of the organization.